siddharthseth888/Todo-list/README.md

 # React + Vite

 Here's a project of todo list implemented using react(vite bundler) and core javascript.
-React gives Fundamental usecases of the components for fast refreshing
+React gives Fundamental usecases of the components for fast refreshing.

 ### Here's a snapshot of the UI how it looks and behaves->